lwu1822/student/_posts/2023-06-14-Getting_Started_with_Github_Pages.md

     ![]({{ site.baseurl }}/images/output.jpg)

 Now, whenever the blog is edited in VS Code, the local website will show the changes upon refresh.

+Please note that these changes are only stored locally on your computer until you commit the changes.
+If you go to your actual blog on the web (https://<your username>.github.io/student), you will notice that the changes are not reflected there.
+To ensure that the actual website updates, you will need to commit your changes to your Github repository.

 <br>